The Pastor And You | Simply Vinnie - Unpacking The Complicated

 “Seventy percent (of pastors) say they have a lower self-image now than when they first started.”[5]

-Brent Prentice, the Lead Pastor of Eagle Heights, observes in his article, in most churches the Pastor has no pastor.
+Brent Prentice, the Lead Pastor of Eagle Heights, observes in his article, that in most churches, the Pastor has no pastor.

 “I was on my way home from the last meeting of those five nights when I first asked myself the question, “Who pastors the pastor?”
 The next evening, I ended up in the emergency room with an angry appendix.”[6]

-Not only does the Pastor have no Pastor, but the pastor’s family, spouse, and children also have no pastor as well.
-Oh, we expect them to pastor their own family too?
-Great!
-Does that mean spending evenings at home with their family counts as pastoral ministry hours now?
-I bet not, in the minds of most church members, or even pastors.
-However, stop and give that thought.
-Seriously, have we considered what we are doing?
-We leave the most influential member of our churches without any pastoral care, for themselves or their family, expecting them to be spiritually flawless, moral, and positive while producing great sermons, and growing difficult churches.
-Then we have the gall, to wonder why churches don’t grow, and pastors fall out?
-Shame.
-Shame.
+Not only does the pastor have no pastor, but their family, spouse, and children also have no pastor.
+Do we expect them to pastor their own family as well?
+Does spending evenings at home with their family count as pastoral ministry hours now?
+I doubt it, in the minds of most church members and even pastors.
+However, it’s worth considering.
+Have we thought about what we’re doing?
+We leave the most influential members of our churches without any pastoral care for themselves or their family, expecting them to be spiritually flawless, moral, and positive while delivering great sermons and growing difficult churches.
+And then we have the audacity to wonder why churches don’t grow and pastors burn out?
+It’s a shame.

 _______